These days, content is everywhere. Whether it’s from the web, social media, or video, people and companies create content every day.

-Now, we’re getting into the nitty gritty of a successful content audit.
+Now, we’re getting into the nitty gritty of a successful website content audit.
 This is the time when you’ll look at each URL in the Update category.

 Let’s now cover some of the updates you might want to make during a content audit.

 Content length (word count)